Rminsh/RPS/README.md

 ## Usage
 - Tap on one of the three signs: rock, paper, or scissors
-- See who won
+- See who won and get scores
-- Tap Play Again to play another game

 ## Build